 Your session will be performed by our experienced massage therapist who is properly trained and certified.

-It is entirely up to you what you want to wear, but loose-fitting, comfortable clothing is generally recommended.
+It is entirely up to you what you want to wear, but loose-fitting, comfortable clothing is best.
 Most massage sessions are performed with the patient at least partially unclothed; you will be properly draped at all times to keep you warm and comfortable.
-Only the area being worked on will be exposed.

 You and the therapist will discuss the desired goals of your session; this, along with your doctor’s recommendations, will determine which parts of your body require massage.
 A typical comprehensive massage will include work on your back, neck, shoulders, arms, hands, legs, and feet.